top of page

 Mechanical-communication-between-cells.png

-Top: Covers of Molecular Biology of the Cell (left) and Biophysical Journal (right), presenting pairs of green fluorescently-labeled fibroblasts, embedded within 3D fibrin gels, as were captured in our lab using confocal microscopy.
-Dense and aligned fibers between the cells are highly visible, indicating mechanical couplings between the cells.
+Top: Covers of Molecular Biology of the Cell (left) and Biophysical Journal (right), showing pairs of green fluorescently-labeled fibroblasts, embedded within 3D fibrin gels, captured by confocal microscopy.
+When cells contract, they align and dense the gel fibers between them, resulting in long-range mechanical coupling.

 Related papers: